hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

     .. dropdown:: How to conduct OPE with multiple logged datasets?

-        Conducting OPE with multiple logged datasets requires no additional efforts.
+        Conducting OPE with multiple logged datasets requires no additional effort.

         First, the same command with the single logged dataset case also works with multiple logged datasets.